List of One-Punch Man characters: Saitama

-The title protagonist, Saitama (サイタマ), is a bald-headed 25-year-old man who is bored of fighting because he is able to effortlessly defeat enemies with a single punch.
-He lives in an apartment in City Z. Three years prior to the start of the series, when he still had hair, Saitama was job hunting and lacking a sense of purpose in life when he defeats the monster Crablante, who attempted to kill a child with a butt-chin.
-Saitama says he became a hero "for the fun of it".
-His abilities primarily consist of immense physical prowess, demonstrating incredible strength, speed, and durability, as well as the capacity for further growth when pushed to his limits.
-He attributes his powers to following a daily training regimen for 3 years, consisting of 100 push-ups, 100 sit-ups, 100 squats, a 10 km run, eating healthy food, and abstaining from usage of an air conditioner or heater in order to reinforce his mental fortitude.
-Besides this training, Saitama is otherwise ignorant as to the origin of his power.
-Early in the series, he picks up a disciple and roommate, Genos.
+The title protagonist, Saitama (サイタマ), is a 25-year-old man who has become bored with fighting because he can defeat most opponents with a single punch.
+Three years prior to the start of the series, Saitama was job hunting and lacked a sense of purpose when he defeats the monster Crablante while protecing a child.
+Fllowing this encounter, he decided to become a hero "for the fun of it".
+Saitama possesses superhuman strength, speed, and durability.
+He attributes his abilities to a three-year daily training regimen consisting of 100 push-ups, 100 sit-ups, 100 squats, a 10 km run, although he does not otherwise knoe the origin of his power.
+Early in the series, Genos becomes his disciple and roommate.